MasFlam/risk-dice-tools/README.md

 $ ./copy_to_lib.sh   # Needs to be run inside `/wasm`
 ```

-And finally build the whole Skeleton-base website, for which you need npm of something like that (comes with [Node.js](https://nodejs.org)):
+And finally build the whole website, for which you need npm of something like that (comes with [Node.js](https://nodejs.org)):

 ```
 $ cd ..